ecovisum/edi-net-web/readme.md

 - [x] copy EDI-Net menu styles exactly
 - [x] fix mobile vertical alignment and spacing

-## above-the-fold content

-Sub-header:
-At-a-glance or in-depth monitoring for everyone

-How many buildings do you want to watch:

-(slider and costs)

 ## Content to decide on later

 - privacy policy and legal docs